PiotrKruk99/packsbyname-python/README.md

 # tips

 To use it more easy copy script to for example /usr/bin/ directory with sudo, make it executable and then you will can use it from any directory you want like other commands.
-You can change it's name to for example 'pbname' for better experience too. {sudo cp ./pbname.py /usr/bin/pbname}
+You can change it's name to for example 'pbname' for better experience too. { sudo cp ./pbname.py /usr/bin/pbname && sudo chmod +x /usr/bin/pbname }

 When AUR returns error 'Too many package results' try to change searched words order.